Artists

 David Burton, Leader for first half of Wednesday concert

-David divides his time between leading Henley Symphony Orchestra and Redhill Sinfonia, playing chamber music with the Hamming String Quartet, conducting and teaching.
-David is a founder member of the Hamming String Quartet, now in it’s fourth decade and which has been giving regular recitals nationally and internationally.
+David divides his time between leading Henley Symphony Orchestra and Redhill Sinfonia, playing chamber music with the Hammig String Quartet, conducting and teaching.
+David is a founder member of the Hammig String Quartet, now in it’s fourth decade and which has been giving regular recitals nationally and internationally.
 Having performed all of Shostakovitch’s 15 quartets the Hammigs are embarking on an odyssey of Bartok’s complete oevre.
 As conductor he has worked with Redhill Sinfonia, Dorking Chamber Orchestra and directed numerous workshops and residential courses for keen amateur musicians.

 Example Image